Français

 17. Will my husband's low sperm count effect my chances?

+The most likely time to conceive is 1 to 2 days before ovulation rather than on the day of ovulation.
+There is little information to be sure that it can happen the day after but it is likely.
 There are some ways of knowing when you ovulate but the predetermination of the ovulation day is very difficult - however let us say for example that you are happy to think (as has been the thinking in the past) that you ovulate 15 days counting back from your expected first day of bleed, then in that event you can change your menstrual cycle by taking a course of 21 low dosage pills 15 + 21 + 3 (to bleed) days before your estimation of the day before ovulation ie in this case 39 days before your first favorable day of the favorable period shown on your calendar.
 Avoid re-scheduling if it's only one favorable day.
 However after some years talking to our mothers, it is clear that the ovulation day moves around a lot and that sometimes it happens shortly after bleeding and sometimes twice in one calendar month but as expected, it often happens during a strong polarity period as defined (favorable) by the conception calendar.

 90% of our mothers conceive in the first 6 months and it is of course on a favorable day, irrespective of their menstrual cycle. mothers who have 2 or 3 babies of the same gender often find that the favorable days mostly fall during their menstruation time, that probably means that without the calendar they would have had the same gender again-as they may not have tried to conceive then.
-So conception will now occur at or near their menstruation since the calendar dates are being followed but this time for the other gender.If after a few months there is no pregnancy it may be more comfortable to change the menstration cycle.
-Its easy to change but the polarity of the ph is unchangeable.
-The cycle usualy reverts back to its original cycle dates after a few months.
+So conception will now occur at or near their menstruation since the calendar dates are being followed but this time for the other gender.
+If after a few months there is no pregnancy it may be more comfortable to change the menstruation cycle.
+It is easy to change but the polarity of the pH is unchangeable.
+The cycle usually reverts back to its original cycle dates after a few months.

-20. Can I combine this with the Shettles method ?
+20. Can I combine this with the Shettles method?

 I have not studied the Shettles method fully but here is my answer from my personal observations working here.
-We have many people who come to us after they have tried it- as i said it is not the way that nature selects the gender> the weight of the different dna of the x and y sperm is minute and not enough to have one or the other win the race or to stay behind and wait for the next ovulation, Only the opposite polarities created by the different ph s on meeting give the energy for the penetration of the membrane of the egg and the fusion to create a new cell, thats how the body (all mamals) works biologically and there can be no other reliance be it sexual positions or chinese calendars winner of the race of 700 sperms over a tiny distance but if it makes you feel happier and you are one of the few mothers who can accurately predict the dates of the next ovulation then by all means combine both methods plus of course our recommended diet which increases the right ph or polarity.
-See also other methods
+We have many people who come to us after they have tried it- as I said it is not the way that nature selects the gender, the weight of the different DNA of the X and Y sperm is minimal and not enough to have one or the other win the race or to stay behind and wait for the next ovulation, Only the opposite polarities created by the different pHs on meeting give the energy for the penetration of the membrane of the egg and the fusion to create a new cell, that is how the body (all mamals) works biologically and there can be no other reliance be it sexual positions or chinese calendars winner of the race of 700,000 sperms over a tiny distance but if it makes you feel happier and you are one of the few mothers who can accurately predict the dates of the next ovulation then by all means combine both methods plus of course our recommended diet which increases the right pH or polarity.
+You can read a little more about it in the book "Getting pregnant" by Collette Boucher.

-21. How can you explain twins of different sex being born ?
+21. How can you explain twins of different sex being born?

 We always ensure that we only talk or write to you personally without a prior explanation of the service we offer.
 You are balancing your family not only for your own greater happiness but also for them.
 Those who unlike you do not share the same imbalances are not qualified to judge as they are not in the same situation - if they were they would probably share your views.Once a mother has 2 boys, the chances are high that the next child will also be a boy as she is continuing to conceive in the same monthly ovulation cycle whereas with the calendar the ovulation time for the other gender are avoided.